-If you’re looking for a few ways to make that summer BBQ and picnic food a little healthier, a healthy coleslaw is probably a good place to start.
-Nothing says “summer is finally here!” like a juicy burger beside a mound of cool and creamy slaw but unfortunately, that creaminess usually comes from fat-heavy mayo, which is fine in moderation but if you like slaw as we do, might have you squeezing into that bathing suit after a while.
+If you’re looking for a few ways to make the last of your summer BBQ and picnic food a little healthier, a healthy coleslaw is probably a good place to start.
+Nothing says “It’s Labor Day and I’m enjoying every last taste of summer possible on one plate!” like a juicy burger or tender ribs beside a mound of cool and creamy slaw but unfortunately, that creaminess usually comes from fat-heavy mayo, which is fine in moderation.
+But if you like slaw as much as we do, it might have you squeezing into that bathing suit after a while.
 Luckily for slaw fans, there are some great coleslaw recipes without mayo and other simple tricks to dial down the fat and calories in slaw without sacrificing that flavor and texture you love.
 Here’s how to lighten up and healthify slaw—your favorite summer side.

 Don’t knock it before you try it—swapping Greek yogurt for mayo is a healthier way to get that creaminess you crave in a slaw.
 In fact, it’s healthier than choosing low-fat mayo, which can be higher in sugar and sodium to compensate for flavor.
 “Start with at least half yogurt and eventually swap out the entire portion,” says Marisa Moore, a registered dietitian nutritionist based in Atlanta.
 You’ll even sneak in some extra protein for satiety, she adds.